 Remember, you’re buying a house – not dating it

-We all know how easy it is to fall in love with a house, especially if it looks just like the home you’ve always dreamed of.
-But if you make a major purchase decision based on your emotions, you’ll risk an expensive heartbreak.
-Before you commit, make sure your new home is a sound investment that fits your budget, with no major structural problems or hidden expenses.
+It's easy to fall in love with a home, especially if it looks like the one you've always dreamed of.
+But making such a major purchase based purely on emotion can lead to costly regrets.
+Before you commit, be sure the home is a smart investment - one that fits your budget and has no major structural issues or hidden expenses.

 Get a good education about your new location